Relwin1/Portfolio/README.md

 * **MS Excel** - advanced level, excluding macro support.
 I have been using this tool successively for years both at university and at work.
 * **XAMPP** - used for educational e-commerce project to set up a test environment for tests.
 * **MySQL Workbench** - used for backend testing of educational e-commerce project.
-* **Phpmyadmin** - alternative tool for used in localhost environment for testing of education e-commerce project
+* **Phpmyadmin** - alternative tool used in localhost environment for testing of education e-commerce project
 # Courses
 * [Technika programowania - Kurs testowanie oprogramowania](https://www.youtube.com/watch?v=IBwa2qqVJ9g)
 * [Manual Testing, STLC, Agile, Jira, e-Commerce Project by Mr. Pavan](https://www.udemy.com/course/learn-manual-software-testing-with-live-project-jira-tool/) - currently in progress